 Using the Supported Keyboard Shortcuts in Analyze describes the supported keyboard shortcuts.

 Perform the following steps to compose a Hive query:

 Navigate to the Analyze page and click Compose.
 Select Hive Query from the Command Type drop-down list.

-Query Statement is selected by default from the drop-down list.
-Continue with step 3b if you choose this option
+Query Statement is selected by default in the drop-down list.
+Continue with step 3b if you choose this option.

-- To use a stored query, select Query Path, then specify the Cloud storage path that contains the Hive query file.
+- To use a stored query, select Query Path from the drop-down, then specify the Cloud storage path that contains the Hive query file.
 Now skip to step 4.

 - Enter the Hive query in the text field.
 Press Ctrl + Space in the command editor to get a list of suggestions.
 The following figure shows a sample query.